wuyuhan3z/wuyuhan3z.github.io/_pages/about.md

 I'm **Yuhan Wu (吴钰晗)** 👋, a **Ph.D. candidate 🎓** in **Computer Science 🖥️** at **Peking University 🏫**, advised by [Prof. Tong Yang](https://yangtonghome.github.io/).
 I expect to graduate in **2026**.

-My research interests center on **developing innovative data structures** for networks, storage, and databases (数据结构) 📚—an area where I've already achieved notable results.
+My research interests center on **developing innovative data structures (数据结构) 📚** for networks, databases, and storage —an area where I've already achieved notable results.
 More recently, I've turned my focus to **large language models training (大语言模型训练) 🚀**, a field in which I'm actively making progress.